Patil Automation Limited IPO Opens on June 16, 2025 - www.lokmattimes.com

 Patil Automation Limited IPO Opens on June 16, 2025

-PNN Mumbai (Maharashtra) [India], June 13: Patil Automation Limited (The Company, Patil Automation) designs and manufactures fully automated robotic ...
+Mumbai (Maharashtra) [India], June 13: Patil Automation Limited (The Company, Patil Automation) designs and manufactures fully automated robotic lines ...

 The issue size is 58,00,800 equity shares at a face value of ₹ 10 each with a price band of ₹ 114 – ₹ 120 Per Share.